Show images in pop-ups

 6. On the ribbon, click the Data tab.

 The table reappears.
-It includes a new column, named Photos and Files.
+It includes a new column, named Attachments.

-7. In the Lop Nur row, in the Photos and Files column, click Add.
+7. In the Lop Nur row, in the Attachments column, click the cell.

 For larger datasets, it is easier to manage a table of URLs than to manually upload files.
 On the other hand, attachments are preferable if you need to attach files that you don't want to share with a public URL.